-Sound off!
-Trumpet is 1st bloodhound to win Westminster show
+Sound Off!
+Trumpet Is 1st Bloodhound to Win Westminster Show

 “I would love to see a couple more” in the Westminster ring, said Ooma’s breeder, owner and handler, Patti Richards of West Haven, Vermont.
 “Without people who will show and breed, we’re in danger of losing our breed.”

-Even for hopefuls that didn’t come away with a ribbon, the event was an opportunity to showcase dogs and all they can do.

-Bonnie the Brittany is owner-handler Dr. Jessica Sielawa’s first show dog, and their teamwork extends beyond the ring.
+Bonnie the Brittany is owner-handler Dr. Jessica Sielawa’s first show dog, and the two didn’t come away with a ribbon on Wednesday.
+But their teamwork extends beyond the ring.

 Bonnie accompanies Sielawa to work at her chiropractic practice in Syracuse, New York, where “she’s really helped people with their emotional stress,” Sielawa said.